bmurrtech/IT_research/google_IT_cybersecurity.md

     - __Spyware__ is a type of malware that's meant to spy on you, which could mean monitoring your computer screens, key presses, webcams, and then reporting or streaming all of this information to another party.
    - A __key logger__ is a common type of spyware that's used to record every keystroke you make.
 It can capture all of the messages you type, your confidential information, your passwords, and even more.
    - __Ransomware__ is a type of attack that holds your data or system hostage until you pay some ransom.
 Our case of ransomware was the WannaCry ransomware attack in May, of 2017.
 The malware took advantage of _a vulnerability in older Windows systems_, infecting hundreds of thousands of machines across the world.
 Most notably, the attacks shutdown the systems for the National Health Services in England, causing a health-related crisis.
+   - __Botnets__ are designed to utilize the power of the internet connected machines to perform some distributed function.
+Take mining Bitcoin, for example.
+    - __A backdoor__ is a way to get into a system if the other methods to get in a system aren't allowed.
+It's a secret entryway for attackers.
+Backdoors are most commonly installed after an attacker has gained access to your system and wants to maintain that access, even if you discovered your system has been compromised, you may not realize that a backdoor to your system exists.
+    -  A __rootkit__, by its name, is a kit for root, meaning a collection of software or tools that an admin would use.
+It allows admin level modification to an operating system.
+A rootkit can be hard to detect because they can hide itself from the system using the system itself--those processes wouldn't show up in Task Manager because it can hide its own presence.
+    - A __logic bomb__ is a type of Malware that's intentionally installed after a certain event or time has triggered, it will run the malicious program.
+        - There's a popular logic bomb case that happened in 2006, where [an unhappy systems administrator at a bank set off a logic bomb](https://www.independent.co.uk/news/business/news/disgruntled-worker-tried-to-cripple-ubs-in-protest-over-32-000-bonus-481515.html) and brought down accompanies services in an attempt to drop their stock prices.

 #### Antimalware Protection, Malware Removal
 Malware can disrupt, damage, or even destroy a computer.
 IT teams are often responsible for evaluating and repairing computers that are not running well.
 If a computer is performing poorly or acting strangely, it might be infected with malware.
 IT professionals need to know how to isolate, remove, and repair infected devices.
 This reading covers the steps to take to detect and remove malware.